Bulmenia by Juan Arabia

 Nacho Oliden

 Ignacio Oliden (Buenos Aires, 1997) is a poet, translator and literary critic.
 He is Co-Editor in Chief of the literary magazine La Piccioletta Barca, and is a member of the editorial comittee of Buenos Aires Poetry (magazine and publishing house).
-He also participates as a regular critic in the Culture Supplement of the newspaper Perfil (Argentina).
+He also writes poetry criticism in the Culture Supplement of the newspaper Perfil (Argentina).
 His work has appeared in print in newspapers, anthologies, and literary magazines in various countries, and his poetry has been translated into English, Italian and Greek.
-Among others, he has translated into Spanish the work of John M. Synge, Carl Sandburg, Anna de Noailles, and Marcantonio Flaminio, and he has published a book-length anthology of the poets of the Harlem Renaissance (Poetas del Renacimiento de Harlem, 2023, in collaboration with Juan Arabia).
-Mester de Juglaría, his first poetry compilation, will be published by Buenos Aires Poetry in 2023.
+He has published Poetas del Renacimiento de Harlem (2023, in collaboration with Juan Arabia), and Mester de Juglaría (2024).

 Paraphrasis